Travel Insurance

 1. Tell the whole story (but you can keep it short).

-We can’t simply accept your word that you experienced a covered loss; we need support for the claim, in the form of documentation.
-Here, you can see a list of all the required documentation that may be required for each type of claim.
+They can’t simply accept your word that you experienced a covered loss; they need support for the claim, in the form of documentation.

 The number-one rule to help you get the full benefits of your travel insurance plan: Save your receipts!
 Your cell-phone camera is your best ally when you’re collecting documentation for a travel insurance claim.
 Snap a quick photo of each receipt or invoice as you receive it, as well as any other evidence: medical reports, police reports, itineraries, notices of travel delay or severe weather, etc.

-We do understand that if you’re taking a taxi in Lagos, Nigeria, you may not get a receipt.
-We also understand that sometimes, certain documents get lost or damaged, or are hard to obtain.
-Our claims processors may, in some cases, be able to ask a travel agent or travel supplier to send a particular invoice.
-We can’t ask your doctor for medical records, however, because of privacy concerns.
+Most understand that if you’re taking a taxi in Los Angeles, CA, you may not get a receipt.
+They may understand that sometimes, certain documents get lost or damaged, or are hard to obtain.
+Their claims processors may, in some cases, be able to ask a travel agent or travel supplier to send a particular invoice.
+They can’t ask your doctor for medical records, however, because of privacy concerns.
 You’ll have to get those yourself.

 3. Make it easy for the claims processors to find and review your information.

-- Don’t compile all your supporting evidence into one huge file; the maximum size per uploaded document is 7 MB.
-We can accept many kinds of files, but not shared files, such as Google Docs.
+• Don’t compile all your supporting evidence into one huge file; the maximum size per uploaded document varies.
+They can accept many kinds of files, but not shared files, such as Google Docs.

-- If you use fax or mail, please make sure your policy number is on each document you send us.
+• If you use fax or mail, please make sure your policy number is on each document you send them.

-We ask customers to please allow 10 business days for us to review their documentation.
-However, if we have everything well-organized and in hand, we try to review a claim in 3 business days.
-If you select direct deposit or debit-card disbursement, then you may receive your payment within a week.
+They ask customers to please allow up to 10 business days for them to review their documentation.
+However, if they have everything well-organized and in hand, they try to review a claim in 5 business days.
+You may receive your payment within several week.

 4. If your claim is denied, you may be able to try again.